This post may contain affiliate links, which help keep this content free. (Full disclosure)

-Yes, you can swap out sweeteners.
+Yes, you can swap sugar substitutes for this recipe.
 You’ll need:

-- Granulated sweetener for the oreo cookies – Like crystallized allulose, crystallized monk fruit, or granulated erythritol.
+- Granulated sweetener for the oreo cookies – Like granulated allulose, monk fruit, or erythritol.
 Keep in mind that allulose-based sweeteners will make softer cookies.

 - Powdered sweetener for the frosting – Like powdered allulose, powdered monk fruit, or powdered erythritol.
 This consistency is important for a smooth texture.

-If you use something other than what is listed on the recipe card, use the calculator in my keto sweetener guide to figure out how much to use.
+If you use something other than what is listed on the recipe card, use the sweetener conversion calculator to figure out how much to use.